Maximilian I of Mexico: Fall of the Empire

 Last moments of Emperor Maximilian I of Mexico, by Jean-Paul Laurens.

 In October 1866 Maximilian moved his cabinet to Orizaba and was widely rumored to be leaving the nation.
 He contemplated abdication, and on 25 November held a council of his ministers to address the crisis faced by his government.
 They narrowly voted against abdication and Maximilian headed back towards the capital.
 He intended to appeal to the nation in order to hold a national assembly which would then decide what form of government the Mexican nation was to take.
-Such a measure would require a ceasefire from Juárez, who had no intention of conceding to someone whom he viewed as the puppet of the French invaders.

 As the national assembly project fell through, Maximilian decided to focus on military operations, and in February 1867, as the last of the French troops were leaving, the Emperor headed for the city of Querétaro to join the bulk of his Mexican troops, numbering about 10,000 men.
 The liberal generals Mariano Escobedo and Ramón Corona converged on Querétaro, besieging it with 40,000 men, and yet the city held out.
 In the face of an increasing number of Republican troops, however, on 11 May, Maximilian resolved to attempt an escape through the enemy lines and make a break for the coast.
 This plan was sabotaged by Colonel Miguel López who had come to an agreement with Republican General Escobedo to open the gate to the Republican forces.
 López appears to have assumed that Maximilian would be allowed to escape.

 The city fell on 15 May 1867, and Maximilian was captured the next morning after a failed attempt to escape through Republican lines by a loyal hussar cavalry brigade led by Felix Salm-Salm.
 Maximilian was captured along with his generals Tomás Mejía Camacho and Miguel Miramón.